tobyscott25/vite-mfe/README.md

 Visit: http://localhost:5000/ and http://localhost:5001/assets/remoteEntry.js

-### Running the micro-frontend in an isolated dev playground
+### Running micro-frontends in an isolated dev playground

 ```sh
 # Run the micro-frontend playground at http://localhost:5501/